AAdewunmi/Java-Email-Application/README.md

 1. without authentication,
 2. with TLS Authentication,
-3. with SSL Authentication and Email attachment
+3. with SSL Authentication and Email attachment and image

 ## 2. Tech Stack: